 Sure, you can see theater in loads of places, but there’s only one real-deal Broadway.
-From the impossible-to-see Hamilton to shows getting rave reviews like Dear Evan Hansen, this is the only place to see shows when they're new and with their original casts.
+From the impossible-to-see Hamilton to critically acclaimed Dear Evan Hansen, this is the only place to see shows when they're new and with their original casts.
 We recently saw Come From Away, the true story of 7,000 stranded passengers and the small town in Newfoundland that welcomed them.

 Pro Tip: You can get tickets through dozens of outlets, including at the theaters themselves, but nothing beats the prices at the Theater Development Fund's TKTS outlets, which sell tickets for same-day and next-day performances.
 The Times Square location has been in business for more than 35 years and there are now additional booths at South Street Seaport and Lincoln Center.

 New York City gets everything before anyone else — including fitness trends.
 Want to take a spin class in a swimming pool?
 You can find it here.
 Maybe trampoline cardio or JuggleFit?
 Also in NYC.
 Try the buzzy Peloton Studio, the first location where you can find classes by the eponymous fitness brand.
 Here, riders can experience the in-person cycling taught by the elite NYC instructors, filmed live and broadcasted to thousands of fellow riders worldwide.
 And if you have a favorite instructor, you can snap a selfie post-class.
 (Note: Peloton Studio is temporarily closed due to the COVID-19 pandemic.
 Check the website for updates on a reopening date.)

 Eat All the Bagels (And a Slice)